Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in 2021.

 The story is set in the near future, between the Silicon Valley and Las Vegas.
 An IT whiz at the Babylon Casino is enlisted to upgrade security for the game of keno and its random-number generator.
 The new quantum computer system is foolproof.
 But someone on the inside is no fool.
 For once the odds may not favor the house... unless human ingenuity isn't entirely a thing of the past.
 This story was released as part of Forward, a collection of six short stories of the near and far future from acclaimed speculative fiction authors. (★★★)

-Started: Feb 01 2021 Finished: Feb 01 2021
+Started (first time): Feb 01 2021 Finished (first time): Feb 01 2021

 Their Eyes Were Watching God cover